AndrewJBateman/ionic-angular-world-data/README.md

 ## General info

 * The [Rest Countries API](https://restcountries.eu/) has a number of endpoints that can be used to search for info.
 I have used the endpoints: All, Name & Region.
 The (API Response Example)[https://restcountries.eu/#api-endpoints-response-example] was useful to create my http interface classes.

+* The [Google Charts Maps](https://developers.google.com/chart/interactive/docs/gallery/map): 'displays a map using the Google Maps API.
+Data values are displayed as markers on the map.
+Data values can be coordinates (lat-long pairs) or addresses.
+The map will be scaled so that it includes all the identified points.' (text from link).

 ## Screenshots